bitquest/bitquest/README.md

 # Building & Contributing to BitQuest

+## Install bash (Windows only)
+To setup the workspace you need to run a gradle script that only runs on bash.
+You can get a distribution of bash by installing git from the [git-scm](https://git-scm.com/) website.

+Warning: building BitQuest is not currently supoported on Windows 10 Anniversary edition bash.
+If you have that feature installed, your build will fail.
+Please uninstall Windows Subsystem for Linux before building BitQuest.

 ## Setup Workspace
 There is a gradle task that will download and compile the latest Spigot API and other tools needed to compile the project.
 Using a terminal, go to the project directory and run:

 ````
 ./gradlew setupWorkspace
 ````
-Note for Windows users: please use git-bash, not the command prompt.
-You can get it by installing git from the [git-scm](https://git-scm.com/) website.
-You can also try building using the linux command on the Docker command line (see Docker installation below)

 ## Compile BitQuest and generate a JAR file
 After the workspace is set up, we can compile using the shadowJar task that will create a file under build/libs.
 This should be dropped on the plugins folder of your Spigot server, but you can automate the process for testing using Docker (instructions below)